top of page

 Educator

-After earning his masters degree, David was hired as a lecturer of political science at San Francisco State in 2005.
-He has taught a generation of students how to organize, mobilize and engage the system.
-Scores of his students have gone on to participate in voter registration drives and public policy campaigns.
+As a first-generation college student, David strongly related to the struggles of immigrant students and became an educator to help young people succeed in school and find their passion in life.
+As a lecturer of political science at San Francisco State, he has taught generations of students how to organize, mobilize and engage the system.
+Dozens of his students have gone on to participate in voter registration drives and pursue careers in public service.

 DSC01436.JPG